liberland/Constitution/Liberland-constitution.md

 * **§I.7.** For the purposes of this Constitution, the term “Person” shall signify any human being whatsoever; the term “Individual” shall signify a Person of age who does not lack mental capacity and is not incarcerated following a conviction in a court of law; the term “Agent of the Public Administration” shall signify any Person working for, or contractually bound with, any body of the Public Administration, including the Law Enforcement; the term “Member of the Public Administration” shall signify anyone who is holding a public office of one of the branches of the Public Administration; the term “Agent of the Law Enforcement” shall signify any Person working for, or acting pursuant to a Warrant made public by, the Law Enforcement or the Office of the Public Prosecutor; the term “Citizen” shall signify anyone holding the Citizenship of the Free Republic of Liberland; the term “Resident” shall signify anyone within the jurisdiction of the Free Republic of Liberland who is not a Citizen.
 * **§I.8.** All Members of the Public Administration shall hold the citizenship of the Free Republic of Liberland; all Individuals holding the citizenship of the Free Republic of Liberland shall have the right to register for participation in all elections and referendums in the Free Republic of Liberland.
 * **§I.9.** All Warrants in the Free Republic of Liberland, other than the Supreme Warrant, shall be issued by a Judge of the Criminal Court upon request by an Agent of the Law Enforcement and shall be supported by evidence of probable cause; such Warrants shall be as detailed as possible and shall refer to one Person only; every Warrant granted for a continuous action shall expire no later than after one year and shall be renewed by another Judge in accordance with ordinary procedure.
+* **§I.10.** The Constitution of the Free Republic of Liberland shall be the supreme law of the Free Republic of Liberland and all Acts passed by the Assembly and all forms of delegated powers as well as all contracts made under the jurisdiction of the Free Republic of Liberland shall comply with the Constitution.

 ## Bill of Rights